Notable Roles

 Official Bio

 During 2018 and 2019, Mr. Simpson performed as Don José in Carmen, and as a soloist in opera and musical theater cabarets while traveling through Italy, France, Spain, Jordan, Egypt, India, Australia, and New Zealand on the Azamara Quest in conjunction with Magic City Opera.
 Shortly thereafter, during the summer of 2019, Nicholas was heard in a solo show at “Broadway’s Living Room,” 54 Below, with pianist Monica Lü.
 Late 2019 saw Mr Simpson singing the tenor soloist in productions of Handel’s Messiah at Hunter College and at Irvington Presbyterian Church.
-He also reprised his interpretation of Don José with Miami’s Magic City Opera.
-Mr Simpson was also recently named the Grand Prize Winner of the MiOpera competition in Chicago in early 2020.
+He also reprised his interpretation of Don José in Carmen with Miami’s Magic City Opera.
+Mr Simpson was also named the Grand Prize Winner of the MiOpera competition in Chicago in early 2020.

 During the 2017-2018 season, Mr Simpson was heard as King Charles II in the New York premiere of Carlisle Floyd’s final opera, The Prince of Players, with the Little Opera Theatre of New York, and as the tenor soloist in Beethoven’s 9th Symphony with Performance Santa Fe, under the baton of Joseph Illick.
 He aslo appeared as Bacchus in Ariadne auf Naxos with Berlin Opera Academy, as Mario Cavaradossi in Tosca with the Maryland Symphony, in a series of Christmas Concerts with the Orchestra of Saint Peter by the Sea, in a concert tour of the south with mezzo soprano Cindy Sadler, and as Pinkerton in Madama Butterfly with The Festival of the Atlantic.